The city of Manila is located in the lower right corner of this 1899 US Army map.

 March 26, 1899: US troops at Malinta, Bulacan Province

 March 26, 1899: Col. John M. Stotsenburg, 1st Nebraska Volunteers, conferring with his officers.
-He would be dead four weeks later at Quingua, Bulacan Province.
+He would die in combat a month later at Quingua, Bulacan Province.

 March 26, 1899: Dead Filipino at Malinta, Bulacan Province.

 March 26, 1899: Wounded Filipino POWs at Malinta, Bulacan Province

 Original caption: "Signal corps operating on the field, P.I."